coenttb/pointfree-html/Sources/PointFreeHTML/Documentation.docc/Articles/BuildingReusableComponents.md

 ## Component Types

-For more complex components, create dedicated types that conform to `HTML`:
+More commonly however, you create a dedicated type that conform to the `HTML` protocol:

 ```swift
 struct Card: HTML {